Our new unit is A is for Apple, and I’m so excited! This week, we will be going apple picking, and have lots of fun sensory apple activities planned!

 Apple Color Sorting Activity

 I’ve created another printable for you all!
-This will be included in the lesson plan for free this week, and then I will be selling it on my printables shop.
-So make sure you download it this week for FREE!
+This will be included in the lesson plan for FREE!

 Just print out the download and cut out the apples, and get your child to sort it by color!

 Day 4: Apple Plate Shakers & Letter A Practice

 I saw this cute apple plate shaker craft on Pinterest and had to try it out for myself!

 - red and green paint